VladislavFitz/Visalto/README.md

 }
 ```
-The same interface is used for loading an image from the disk and from the web.
+The same interface may be used for loading an image from the disk and from the web.

-For cancelation of operation just call `cancelLoading` with the url which was used while operation creation
+For cancellation of an operation just call `cancelLoading` with the url which was used while its creation.

 ```
 Visalto.shared.cancelLoading(for: url)